-We have studied farsighted political decision making when the voting acts may be conditioned on the history.
-We abstract from the details of the voting procedure and assume that individual preferences are aggregated by a social preference (e.g. majority) ordering.
-Choices are made on the basis of binary comparisons - the current status quo may be challenged with another outcome and the status quo is implemented if it is not defeated by any challenger.
+Choices are made on the basis of binary comparisons: the current status quo may be challenged with another outcome and the status quo is implemented if it is not defeated by any challenger.
 The key aspect of the model is farsightedness and that blocking behavior may be conditioned on the past blockings.
 The solution we apply is the standard one-deviation principle.

-We establish a reduced form characterization of policy programmes that meet the one-deviation property.
+We establish a reduced form characterization of policy programs that meet the onedeviation property.
 Our main result is the general existence of the solution.
 The conditions under which the existence is shown encompass virtually all scenarios of interest, including the case of Euclidean preferences.
 Also, as the characterization is directly in terms of the underlying majority relation, the solution is readily comparable to other concepts in the social choice literature.

 Our results contribute to the voting literature in three dimensions.
-First, we show that the one-deviation property, which is almost a synonym for sequential rationality in non-cooperative models, is also a natural way to model collective decision making in the canonical social choice scenario.
+First, we show that the one-deviation property, which is almost a synonym for sequential rationality in noncooperative models, is also a natural way to model collective decision making in the canonical social choice scenario.

-Second, we show that the prediction problem - the key challenge of coalitional analysis - can be solved in a reliable way in the political choice scenario.
-Indeed, our solution is optimal for all majority coalitions at all times, even under transitory moves, and hence it is independent of many of the details of the institutional structure that constraint coalitional behavior.
+Second, we show that the prediction problem-the key challenge of coalitional analysis-can be solved in a reliable way in the political choice scenario.
+Indeed, our solution is optimal for all majority coalitions at all times, even under transitory moves, and, hence, it is independent of many of the details of the institutional structure that constrain coalitional behavior.
 Compared to Bernheim and Slavov (2009), Konishi and Ray (2003), and Vartiainen (2011), the current solution is more robust, has more cutting power, and requires less information on the part of the modeler.
-We also prove the existence of the solution in a more general domain.
+We also prove the existence of the solution in a more general domain.25

-Third, we develop a new covering method which has good existence and stability properties, even when iterated in a general domain.
+Third, we develop a new covering method that has good existence and stability properties.
 The iterated version of our uncovered set is used to prove the existence of our solution.